 Applies to: System Center Configuration Manager (Current Branch, Long-Term Servicing Branch, and Technical Preview)

-Current Branch of System Center Configuration Manager
+- System Center Configuration Manager

-You can also use the baseline media to install a new site that is an evaluation edition of the Current Branch.
-If you want to install only an evaluation edition, you can get software from the TechNet Evaluation Center website.
+You can also use the baseline media to install a new site that is an evaluation edition of the current branch.
+The evaluation edition doesn't require a license.
+You can use the evaluation edition for 180 days.
+It supports upgrade to a licensed edition of the current branch.
+To install only an evaluation edition, get it from the TechNet Evaluation Center.

 Sites that are updated using in-console updates result in sites that are the same as the new site installed using the baseline media.

-For more information see Updates for System Center Configuration Manager.
+For more information, see Updates for System Center Configuration Manager.

-Features of the Current Branch
+Features of the current branch

 - Receives in-console updates that make new features available for use.

 - Receives in-console updates that deliver security and quality fixes to existing features.